 What are accrued expenses?

-An accrued expense is an expense that has been incurred, but not yet paid for.
+An accrued expense is an expense that has been incurred within an accounting period but not yet paid for.

-Accrued expenses are short-term or current liabilities that you can find on your company’s balance sheet and general ledger.
+These short-term or current liabilities can be found on your company’s balance sheet and general ledger.
 Depending on your accounting system and accountant, they might also be called accrued liabilities or spontaneous liabilities.

 But hold on a second: how is it possible to incur an expense without paying for it?
 The answer is accrual accounting.